indeedhat/podctl/README.md

 ## ISSUES
 - [ ] the two teminal emulators i have tried (alacritty and xfce4-terminal) handle -c differently
+- [ ] for some reason i am getting a -h autocomplete option, it might just be an issue on my machine from old rules
+- [ ] i need a better way of handling errors than panic, im just too lazy to think of something nice

 ## sub commands
 - [x] logs `kubectl logs -f {{pod.name}}`